 - Plant health care – trees and woody plants in your yard require proper care.
 Holden can provide plant health care resources and and tree information services.

 Throughout the year, the Arboretum hosts a number of different programs, workshops and classes, designed to teach best practices when it comes to home tree care.
+To see upcoming classes, visit our online program calendar.

 - Tree pruning – the best and worst thing someone can do to a tree is pruning.
 Annual classes are held to teach basic principles and workshops are available upon request.